Halverson-lab/Amplicon_Consensus_Taxonomy/README2.md

 Before forming groups, sequences that are identified as highly similar to multiple other species are removed, but only if they represent less than 5% of the sequences for that species.
 The most common example of this is when a partial 16S sequence matches many other species; if this partial sequence belongs to a species that has at least 20 other sequences in the database then this partial sequence will be removed.
 If that species has fewer tham 20 representative sequences then the partial sequence would not be removed, to prevent losing information on intra-species diversity.

 After the groups are formed, taxonomic outliers are removed if they make up ≤ 1% of a group at the phylum, class, or order level.
 For example, in a group of 100 sequences, if 99 belong to the order *Burkholderiales* and the remaining 1 belongs to *Bacillales* then that single *Bacillales* read would be removed as being likely erroneous.
 This is only applied at the phylum, class, and order level and reduces the number of groups that cross multiple phyla, classes, or orders.

-# I am not sure what the prior sentence means.
-Do you mean that a sequence clusters with multiple groups?
-Or sequences that belong to a group that already contains other reads from that species?
-What is the benefit of removing these sequences?

 The default similarity threshold used for grouping is 0.005, equating to 99.5% sequence identity. **Users can adjust the similarity threshold** to align with the error rate of their sequencing technology or specific read set by modifying the `SIM_THRESH` field in the `config.txt` file.